-- Never work under the vehicle if it has not been immobilized.
-If you must work underneath the vehicle with the wheels in contact with the ground then it should be parked on flat ground, the wheels should be prevented from moving and the key should be removed from the ignition. - If you have to work underneath the vehicle, you must use suitable stands additionally to support the vehicle, there is a risk of accident!.
+Never work underneath the vehicle if it is not secured against moving.
+If you must work underneath the vehicle with the wheels in contact with the ground then it should be parked on flat ground, the wheels should be prevented from moving and the key must be removed from the ignition.

+• If you have to work underneath the vehicle, you must use suitable stands additionally to support the vehicle, there is a risk of accident!.
 The jack is not intended for this kind of work and its failure could lead to severe injuries.